arwisyah/xgb_cox_preeclampsia/README.md

-# XGBoost-Cox Survival Analysis for Preeclampsia
+# Early Preeclampsia Detection Using XGBoost-Cox Proportional Hazard Model

 This repository contains the R Markdown source code and project configuration files for preeclampsia survival modeling using the **XGBoost-Cox** algorithm.